-I have received a copy of the Lowell School Student Handbook for 2024-2025 school year.
+I have received a copy of the (school name) Student Handbook for 2024-2025 school year.
 I understand that the handbook contains information that my child and I may need during the school year.
 I understand that all students will be held accountable for their behavior and will be subject to the disciplinary consequences outlined in the handbook.

-I further acknowledge that I have been provided the opportunity to opt out (or limited opt-out) of the release of directory information about my child.
-If I so choose, I will make that designation in writing to my child's principal by October 1 of this school year.
+handbook. oportunity to opt out (or limited opt-out) of I so choose, I will make that designation in ool year.